 What is low-volume manufacturing?

 Low-volume manufacturing means producing small runs — often tens to a few hundred parts — rather than mass volumes.
 Cast polyurethane and resin are common choices because mold costs are low and you can change designs without new steel tooling.
-The challenge is making every part in the batch match.
+The challenge is making every part in the batch match, which is as much an equipment question as a process one.

 - Short production runs of functional PU and resin parts